Interested-Deving-1896/kde-eco-website/content/blog/post-1.md

 #### Funding Notice

-The BE4FOSS project was funded by the Federal Environment Agency and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
+The BE4FOSS project was funded by the Federal Environment Agency and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>).
 The funds are made available by resolution of the German Bundestag.

-BMUV<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>

 <img src="/blog/images/bmuv.png" alt="BMUV logo" width="340px"/>